adrianyk/IAC-Logbook/Lab_0.md

 Running the commands make tb_verilator and make tb_toolchain in the terminal just runs the scripts tb_verilator and tb_toolchain which are defined in the Makefile file.

 The command make tb_verilator just converts the test file mod_test.sv under the rtl folder in the workspace from a system verilog file into a c++ file so that we can run it.
+### Keeping Logbook on Git
+What this basically means is I write my Logbook on Obsidian and format it using Markdown language, then I save all my logbook files in my local git repository (in my laptop).
+Then I open the command prompt inside my local git repo by typing "cmd" in the file path, and use git commands to push these logbook files (or changes to these files) to my remote git repository (on GitHub) by using git commands in the command prompt.
+The git software basically just let's me keep track of the different versions or "checkpoints" of the file and the edits I make and allows me to push and pull changes between my local (laptop) and remote (GitHub) repo.